TagBot — audio waveform logo

 • · macOS build

-• · Phish.net and etree.org setlist sources
+• · Additional setlist sources (etree.org, others)

 • · Automatic date detection improvements